Where do we work?

 According to the United Nations High Commissioner for Refugees (UNHCR), about 120 000 people are stranded in Greece, and more than a million people have entered the country since 2015.
 In 2019, more than 70 000 displaced persons arrived in Greece, around 60 percent of whom were women and children.
 In 2020, around 14 000 people arrived.

-Receiving such a large amount of asylum seekers has been challenging for the Greek reception system.
+Receiving such a high number of asylum seekers has been challenging for the Greek reception system.
 Some asylum seekers wait months or even years to have their asylum application processed.
 Meanwhile people are stuck in official and unofficial refugee camps on the mainland and on the Greek islands.
 The refugee camps are stretched beyond capacity.

 Our support is needed.
 Through our presence, we contribute to safeguard human rights and improve the everyday life of people forced to flee.
 Our contributions aim to restore a sense of normalcy and dignity, and to help build resilience and practical skills for displaced persons.